-Buzzing About Mass Digitization: A Case Study with the National Museum of Natural History’s Department of Entomology and Pixel Acuity
+Buzzing About Mass Digitization: A Case Study with the National Museum of Natural History’s Department of Entomology and DT Heritage

 Jessica Bird | Smithsonian Institution

 Too often important information about natural history collections is unavailable due to inaccessibility.
 For 3-D scientific collections, mass digitization can provide a valuable tool for research and data retrieval.
-In 2014, Pixel Acuity partnered with the Department of Entomology at the Smithsonian National Museum of Natural History and the Smithsonian Digitization Program Office to safely and efficiently digitize the Museum’s bumblebee specimens.
+In 2014, DT Heritage partnered with the Department of Entomology at the Smithsonian National Museum of Natural History and the Smithsonian Digitization Program Office to safely and efficiently digitize the Museum’s bumblebee specimens.